RealBeazt/Cloud_Assignments/Assignment3.md

 -  *Multi-Cloud:* Multi-cloud refers to the use of multiple cloud computing services from different providers.
 It involves distributing workloads across multiple clouds to avoid vendor lock-in, improve redundancy, and optimize performance and cost.
 Multi-cloud strategies often include a combination of public, private, and hybrid clouds, depending on the organization's requirements and preferences.

-### 3) Step-by-step screenshot to upload web application on the cloud (Please refer attached document if you want)
+### 3) Step-by-step screenshot to upload web application on the cloud